• Skip to primary navigation

 “It sounds to me like a flat tire, love.”

 The mini bus drifted slightly off the road and into the dirt under a shade tree.
 Once they stopped, all the passengers filed out with their belongings.
-Lots of moans, groans and complaints started with the people, but the conductor and driver were too busy replacing the tire to even pay attention to the angry crowd.
+Lots of moans, groans, and complaints started with the people, but the conductor and driver were too busy replacing the tire to even pay attention to the angry crowd.
 They work busily, in step with each other.
 It seemed to Chisomo that they were very good at their job.
 “They must have done this before,” she thought.

 After the twenty-minute wait, the remaining passengers who had not already left to find other transport, filed back into the bus to continue their ride.
 Then they got back on the road.
 The bus rolled along down the road, making stops every kilometer or so, letting passengers on and off as it stopped.
 Chisomo was beginning to see why this really might take all day to get to the wedding.
-As Chisomo’s eyes were getting heavy, her mother poked her gently.
+As her eyes were getting heavy, her mother poked her gently.

 “This is our stop.”